-Intermediate bulk containers (IBCs) come in various options when it comes to their engineering and total specifications.
-IBCs can differ in the manufacturing material of the IBC’s tank, fittings, or gaskets; the tank’s volume capacity; size dimension measurements; and the IBC container’s permit certifications for handling and transporting certain materials.
-IBCTanks.com — the IBC tote authority — has compiled for review some of our most frequently asked questions concerning IBC totes.
+Intermediate bulk containers (IBCs) have various options when it comes to their engineering and total specifications.
+IBCs can differ in the manufacturing material of their tank, fittings, or gaskets, their max volume capacity, size dimension measurements, and permit certifications for UN/DOT transport and handling.

-A rigid Intermediate Bulk Container, (also referred to as IBC, IBC Tote, IBC Tank, and simply Tote), is a UN/DOT permitted shipping container manufactured to specified gallon volumes, dimensions, base footprint, maneuverability, pressure-relief, and engineering standards for design and material options.
-Common IBC tank volume capacities are 110 gallons up to 550 gallons while maintaining UN/DOT approval for the handling and freight transport of potentially hazardous materials belonging to Packing Group II and III, as defined within the HMR (Hazardous Materials Regulation), OSHA, and U.S. DOT federal regulations.
+An Intermediate Bulk Container, (also referred to as IBC, IBC Tote, IBC Tank, and simply Tote), is a versatile UN/DOT permitted shipping container.
+IBCs are manufactured to specific gallon volumes, dimensions, base footprint, maneuverability designs, pressure-relief, and engineering standards.
+IBC tank volume capacities range from 120 gallons up to 793 gallons while maintaining UN/DOT approval.
+IBCs can be used for the handling and freight transport of non-hazardous and hazardous materials belonging to Packing Group II and III, as defined within the HMR (Hazardous Materials Regulation), OSHA, and U.S. DOT federal regulations.

-Rigid intermediate bulk containers are approved for fabrication from select materials utilized according to CFR (Code of Federal Regulations) standards.
-These materials must meet and pass selective design criteria permitting the material for use in an IBC shipping container, especially IBCs designated for high purity applications as consumables, pharmaceutical ingredients, and high corrosives and caustics.
+Rigid intermediate bulk containers are approved for manufacture from select materials according to CFR (Code of Federal Regulations) standards.
+These materials must meet selective design criteria permitting the material for use in an IBC container, especially IBCs for high purity applications with consumables, pharmaceutical ingredients, and high corrosives and caustic chemicals.

 CFR Title 49 code standards approve the construction of:

-- Metal IBCs of carbon steel, stainless steel construction that must meet specific engineering criteria for tank thickness and metal durability
+- Metal IBCs of carbon steel or stainless steel construction that must meet specific engineering criteria for tank thickness and metal durability.

-*Note: we have specified our IBC totes as rigid intermediate bulk containers as Title 49 CFR codes approve the design and construction of other IBC types fabricated for different uses; and they are: flexible, fiberboard, and wooden IBC containers.
+*Note: we have specified our IBC totes as rigid intermediate bulk containers as Title 49 CFR codes approve the design and construction of IBCs made from other materials including: flexible, fiberboard, and wooden IBC containers.

 - 110 to 793 Gallon Volumes